Keynes's theory of wages and prices

 Keynes's theory of wages and prices is contained in the three chapters 19-21 comprising Book V of The General Theory of Employment, Interest and Money.
 Keynes, contrary to the mainstream economists of his time, argued that capitalist economies were not inherently self-correcting.
 Wages and prices were "sticky", in that they were not flexible enough to respond efficiently to market demand.
 An economic depression for instance, would not necessarily set off a chain of events leading back to full employment and higher wages.
 Keynes believed that government action was necessary for the economy to recover.

+In Book V of Keynes's theory, Chapter 19 discusses whether wage rates contribute to unemployment and introduces the Keynes effect.
+Chapter 20 covers mathematical groundwork for Chapter 21, which examines how changes in income from increased money supply affect wages, prices, employment, and profits.
+Keynes disagrees with the classical view that flexible wages can cure unemployment, arguing that interest rates have a more significant impact on employment.
+In Chapter 20, Keynes examines the law of supply and its relation to employment.
+Chapter 21 analyzes the effect of changes in money supply on the economy, rejecting the quantity theory of money and exploring the impact of various assumptions on his theories.

 The role of Book V in Keynes's theory

 Chapter 19 discusses the question of whether wage rates contribute to unemployment.
 Keynes's views and intentions on this matter have been vigorously debated, and he does not offer a clear answer in this chapter.
 The concept of the Keynes effect arises from his attempts to resolve the issue.

 Chapter 20 covers some mathematical ground needed for Chapter 21.
 Chapter 21 considers the question of how a change in income resulting from an increase in money supply will be apportioned between wages, prices, employment and profits.
 (The results also depend on the exogenous behaviour of the workforce and on the shapes of various functions.)

 Similar considerations arise within the body of Keynes's theory since an increase in income due to a change in the schedule of the marginal efficiency of capital will have an equally complicated effect.
 When the topic arose in Chapter 18 Keynes did not mention that a full analysis needed to be supported by a theory of prices; instead he asserted that "the amount of employment" was "almost the same thing" as the national income.
 They are different things but under suitable assumptions they move together.
 Schumpeter and Hicks appear to have taken Keynes's comment at face value, concluding from it that the General Theory analysed a time period too short for prices to adapt, which deprives it of any interest.

 Brady and Gorga view Chapters 20 and 21 as providing belated elucidation of the aggregate demand presented earlier in the book, particularly in Chapter 3.